flowchart LR

 5.6.1 6.1 Definition

 Reinforcement learning concerns an agent that interacts with an environment over time, taking actions, observing states, and receiving scalar rewards.
 There is no labeled correct action.
-The signal is the reward, which may be sparse and delayed, and the agent must learn a policy that maximizes cumulative reward over the long run.
+The signal is the reward, which may be sparse and delayed, and the agent must learn a policy that maximizes cumulative reward over the long run (Sutton and Barto, 2018).

-where the discount factor \(\gamma\) in \([0, 1)\) trades off immediate against future reward.
 Two features distinguish this paradigm.
-First, the data are not fixed: the agent’s own actions determine what it observes next, creating a feedback loop.
-Second, the agent must balance exploration (trying new actions to gather information) against exploitation (choosing actions known to yield reward).
+First, the data are not fixed: the agent’s own actions determine what it observes next, creating a feedback loop absent from supervised learning.
+Second, the agent must balance exploration (trying new actions to gather information) against exploitation (choosing actions known to yield reward), a tension with no analogue in the static paradigms.

 5.6.2 6.2 When to Use It

 Use reinforcement learning for sequential decision problems where success is defined by a long-horizon objective rather than per-step labels: game playing, robotic control, resource scheduling, and recommendation under long-term engagement.
-The cost is sample inefficiency and instability; reinforcement learning typically needs far more interactions than supervised learning needs labels, and reward design is notoriously delicate, since agents will exploit any loophole in a poorly specified reward.
+The cost is sample inefficiency and instability; reinforcement learning typically needs far more interactions than supervised learning needs labels, and reward design is notoriously delicate, since agents will exploit any loophole in a poorly specified reward, a failure mode called reward hacking.
+When a faithful simulator or a verifiable correctness signal is unavailable, the expense of collecting real interactions often makes another paradigm preferable.

 5.7 7.
 Transfer Learning